zencd/free-xml-java-parser/README.md

 ## Free form XML

-Any of the following XMLs will be parsed as you might expect.

 Setting a Java property could be done as via an XML attribute, as via a dedicated tag:

     <root name='one'/>